rku/tud-ecg-linux/03/patches/README.md

 fix_menu_update.diff
 ====================

 Do not update menu in menu callback.
-This avoids illegal operations leading to errors with newer freeglut versions.
-This patch updates the menu in an idle callback and manages a menu_dirty flag that indicated whether or not the menu requires updating.
+This avoids illegal operations since the menu may still be visible when the callback code runs.
+This would lead to errors with newer freeglut versions.
+The patch updates the menu in an idle callback and manages a menu_dirty flag that indicates whether or not the menu requires updating.

 fix_non_virtual_destructor.diff
 ===============================